-Goebelstraße 12–118, Berlin
+Goebelstraße 12–118, Berlin, Germany

 The development plan by Hans Scharoun points the way to the international modern urban design of the loosened up, structured and greened city, whose core is a generous green area designed by the garden architect Leberecht Migge.

-Originally planned at a different location by Fred Forbat, the building was then placed in the middle of the housing estate equidistant from the eastern and western rows for technical reasons, in order to keep the supply routes for heating and hot water to a minimum.
+Originally planned at a different location by Fred Forbat, the heating plant was then placed in the middle of the housing estate equidistant from the eastern and western rows for technical reasons, in order to keep the supply routes for heating and hot water to a minimum.

 With the central heating system installed, a better use of the living space was also to be achieved, as up to 5 square meters of living space could be gained in each of the small apartments by eliminating the tiled stoves that had been common until then.

 In his nine parallel rows of apartments in Siemensstadt, Hugo Häring contrasts a rather matter-of-fact eastern side, characterized by a clinker-clad attic, with a strongly plastic structured main and entrance side in the west.